marcosraudkett/Image-Sharing-Site/README.md

+This project is currently in a FINNISH language only!
+English update coming!

 # kuvaton_imagesharing
-A image sharing website with 3 different types of users (admins, posters, regular) [School Project] The site is in FINNISH language! read more on my blog post: https://marcosraudkett.com/kuvaton_project_open_source.html
+A image sharing website with 3 different types of users (admins, posters, regular) [School Project] read more on my blog post: https://marcosraudkett.com/kuvaton_project_open_source.html

 DEMO SITE: https://marcosraudkett.com/projektityo/